About

 Botcrawl is built for:

-- Website owners trying to understand bot traffic
+- Website owners trying to understand and control bot traffic

-- WordPress users who want to monitor and control automated requests
+- WordPress users who want to monitor and manage automated requests

 - Security professionals tracking bots, breaches, scams, and malware